dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/package-management.md

 ### Private packages

 #### SSH Key Method
 Private packages can be installed via SSH keys, which authenticate to remote servers.
-You'll need to add your key to your git provider and potentially update your ~/.ssh/config file to update settings.
+You'll need to add your key to your git provider and update your ~/.ssh/config file to manage your settings.

 <File name='packages.yml'>